 Wet areas and bathing spaces are ethereally bright, smooth and seamless.

 Milestone acrylic cement plaster was used to achieve the seamlessness quality, and also impart a depth with a hand patina.

 Materials throughout are natural but installed and crafted in an extremely crisp manner.

 A new aluminum bar grating screen encloses the Outdoor Room and Main Floor Deck,

 New metal cladding with interior cedar liner wraps over the house and grounds it to the site.

-An award winning complete remodel and re-imagining of a mid-century residence.
+A complete remodel and re-imagining of a mid-century residence.
+This project won a prestigious AIA Honor Award.